alsaadza/aws-automator/README.md

 # AWS Automator

-Connect to your AWS machine in just one click!
+Connect to your AWS machine in just one click.